appinioGmbH/flutter_packages/packages/appinio_social_share/README.md

 2- Paste the repository URL: https://github.com/tiktok/tiktok-opensdk-ios
 3- Select Dependency Rule -> Up to Next Major Version and input the major version you want (i.e. 2.2.0 You can find the latest release here.)
 4- Select Add to Project -> Your project
-5- Click Copy Dependency and select the TikTokOpenShareSDK library.
+5- Click Copy Dependency and select the TikTokOpenShareSDK, TiktokOpenCoreSdk libraries.

 ```